delpinolisette/delpinolisette.github.io/_posts/2022-10-14-grouptheory1.md

 Let's continue our journey on the Dihedral groups of order $$2n$$.

-First, let's establish
+First, let's establish a few things:

 ## A Note On Symmetry

-As we go through these groups, we're playing the game, what motions of the polygon leave the polygon looking the same (what are its symmetries0)?
+As we go through these groups, we're playing the game, what motions of the polygon leave the polygon looking the same (what are its symmetries)?

 Reconsider "symmetry" as a manipulation of the plane.
-Then you can rephrase the game of looking for symmetries as looking for isometries of the plane.
+Then you can rephrase the game of looking for symmetries as looking for *isometries* of the plane.